gmagklaras/lustre-hpc-test-setup/doc/install-lustre-mds.md

  Depending on the size and state (how busy is the fs) of the filesystem, it might take some time to see this propagated across all OSSs.

-At this point the configuration of the MDT.
+At this point the configuration of the MDT is complete!